TeriyakiBomb/Ashokai/Ashokai.novaextension/README.md

 # Ashokai 🍭

 **Ashokai** is a mixture of the awesome Nebula theme, Monokai and a bit of Catppuccin to boot.
-Colourful and contrasty, it has a few extra bits sprinkled in for PHP, JSX, Astro, Twig, Liquid and Statamic Antlers.
+Colourful and contrasty, it has a few extra bits sprinkled in for Elixir, PHP, JSX, Astro, Twig, Liquid and Statamic Antlers.

 ![](https://raw.githubusercontent.com/TeriyakiBomb/Ashokai/main/Ashokai.novaextension/_resources/ashokai-cover.png)